kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## The handwritten letters

 - I write, painstakingly by hand, [a letter to my friend Inma Bascones in Madrid](../../content/documents/letters/scanned-hand-written-letter.pdf) explaining everything that's happened.
+- The letter is 20+ pages long.
+I don't remember writing with a pen being this hard.

 ![The handwritten letters](../../content/images/the-handwritten-letters.png)